How Talal from Syria built a massive online network of 1 million+ newcomers

 Orla – improving her German through volunteering with disabled people

-Orla Gill is a volunteer at GSBTB's partner organisation Dynamis, an organisation supporting people living with disabilities and their families.
+Orla Gill is a volunteer at GSBTB's partner organisation Dynamis, an organisation supporting people living with disabilities.
 Orla tells us how her experience volunteering has given her a broader perspective on life in Berlin and helped to improve her German skills.

 The Geoscientist running #BIKEYGEES on volunteering, start-ups and female empowerment

 An interview with Dr Anne Seebach, co-founder of #BIKEYGEES, where GSBTB volunteers are supporting newcomer women to explore the city by bicycle.